Yuan-Kivi/Yuan-Kivi/README.md

 ![pictureALT](/Users/yuan/Pictures/WechatIMG15.jpeg)

-:panda_face: | This is Kivi!!
+:panda_face: | This is Kivi.
 :open_book: | Junior year in BJUT, majoring in the IOT.